oystr-foss/proxy-load-balancer/README.md

 [![badge](https://img.shields.io/badge/license-MIT-blue)](https://github.com/oystr-foss/proxy-load-balancer/blob/main/LICENSE)

 oplb is a dynamic proxy load balancer that enables us to handle as many ephemeral clients as possible, while being careless about what discovery backend is being used.
+All requests are sharded using a consistent hashing algorithm based in a Java implementation by [rafaelsilverioit](https://github.com/rafaelsilverioit/sharder).

 ### Requirements